kashmir96/osoappliance/content/directory/appliance-repair-technicians/aotea-electric-wanaka.md

  alt: 'Logo for Aotea Electric Wanaka the New Zealand from Wanaka'
 ---

-Aotea Electric Wanaka is an Appliance Repair Technicians Company operating in Wanaka, New Zealand.
+# Aotea Electric Wanaka is an Appliance Repair Technician Company operating in Wanaka, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Wanaka.